thudfactor/elfinjohn/content/blog/1802/25-why-advertising-broke/index.md

 date: 2018-02-25T07:02:26-04:00
 draft: false
 description: Ad networks, niche targeting, and cost-per-click combine to polarize a nation.
-resources:
-    - name: cover
+cover:
   src: island.jpg
-      params:
   alt: View of a modern shopping complex with dark clouds in the distance.
   caption: This view high above Pigeon Forge, Tennessee was taken from inside the giant Ferris wheel at The Island, a shopping complex / arcade near Dollywood.
 ---

 I got my start in advertising.
 I spent my summers off from Virginia Tech prepping ads to run in the print edition of the _[Bristol Herald Courier](http://www.heraldcourier.com/)_, my hometown paper.